tidepool-org/TidepoolApi/docs/device-data/data-types/alert.md

 For a `name` sound, then name of the sound played when the alert is presented.

-### Parameters (`parameters`)

-Any dynamic parameters that are applied to the standard, localized alert text to customize the alert for this specific instance.
-For example, it might include the blood glucose value and trend for a low glucose alert.
-Is a generic dictionary of values that only has meaning for alerts with the same name.

 ### Issued Time (`issuedTime`)

 The time the alert was issued (aka created).